strawberry-graphql/strawberry/docs/guides/dataloaders.md

 As you have seen in the code above, the dataloader is instantiated outside the resolver, since we need to share it between multiple resolvers or even between multiple resolver calls.
-However this is a not a recommended pattern when using your schema inside a server because the dataloader will so cache results for as long as the server is running.
+However this is a not a recommended pattern when using your schema inside a server because the dataloader will cache results for as long as the server is running.

 Instead a common pattern is to create the dataloader when creating the GraphQL